gregorycrane/DHFall2021/texts/README.md

 # Digital Versions of the Decline and Fall

+## NB: The CCEL edition looks like it was based on the Gutenberg transcription.
+Shared error:

+Whatever fear of affection could bestow, was profusely lavished by Zeno

+Instead of "fear or affection"

 These are the 1797 printing but seem to match up with the page breaks in the ECCO TCP xml